NJGA Tour Rules

-First offense: warning; second offense two-stroke penalty third offense: disqualification.
+First Offense: warning; Second Offense - two-stroke penalty; Third Offense: disqualification.
 Repeated violations may lead to rejection of future entries.
-No use of tobacco, drugs, or alcoholic beverage for the contestants or caddies.
+No use of tobacco, drugs, or alcoholic beverage for the players or caddies.
 Use will result in disqualification.
+Gambling by players or caddies will result in disqualification.

 3. Distance Measuring Device: a player may obtain distance information by using a device that measures distance only.
-However, if, during a stipulated round, a player uses a distance-measuring device that is designed to gauge or measure other conditions that might affect his play (e.g., gradient, wind-speed, temperature, etc.), the player is in breach of Rule 14-3, for which the penalty is disqualification, regardless of whether any such additional functions are actually used.
+However, if, during a stipulated round, a player uses a distance-measuring device that is designed to gauge or measure other conditions that might affect their play (e.g., gradient, wind-speed, temperature, etc.), the player is in breach of Rule 14-3, for which the penalty is disqualification, regardless of whether any such additional functions are actually used.

 4. Cell Phones: Except for emergencies, cell phone use during a stipulated round is prohibited.
 First offense- Warning: Subsequent offense - Disqualification.